abberdeen/circuitid-csharp/docs/GroupMembersApi.md

 ## CreateGroupMember

-> GetGroupMember200Response CreateGroupMember (Groupmembers groupmembers)
+> GetGroupMember200Response CreateGroupMember (GroupmembersCreateOrPatch groupmembersCreateOrPatch)

 Create a new object